jmikovits/Mikovits-NLP-Portfolio/Mikovits_LPP_Rag/README.md

 * **Backstory:** "You are a assistant who verifies facts against a provided database.
 Your database contains data from the 2023-2024, 2024-2025, and 2025-26 seasons (only the beginning of the 2025-26 season).
 If the user asks about a year in the future (e.g., 2030), you MUST say: I cannot answer this as it is in the future.
 Ignore your internal knowledge about the NBA.
 Only use the retrieved passages."

 ### Rationale
 A generic AI assistant often prioritizes fluency over fact, which leads to hallucinations in sports analysis.
 By configuring the agent with this specific persona, I enforce a constraint: the agent must act as a **researcher first**, prioritizing the retrieved context over its pre-trained general knowledge.
-The instruction to "never guess" and "admit missing data" is crucial for maintaining user trust in a factual RAG system.
+The instruction to never guess and admit missing data is crucial for maintaining user trust in a factual RAG system.

 ## 🚀 Installation & Setup